 Analyzing financial markets is no easy task, and navigating global markets can be challenging for many investors.
 If you would like to learn how Fisher Investments can help you diversify your portfolio among US and international investments, contact us today!

-[ii] Source: FactSet, as of 2/15/2022.
-The above returns reflect the Total Returns of the top 5 performers of the 23 developed countries that comprise the MSCI World Index, from 12/31/2001 - 12/31/2021.
-Country returns are represented by the respective MSCI World country index, except for US returns which use the S&P 500 Total Return Index.
-All returns are presented in USD.
-All returns are presented net international withholding taxes, except for US returns, which are gross.
+[ii] Source: FactSet, as of 1/5/2023.
+The above returns reflect the Total Returns of the top 5 performers of the 23 developed countries that comprise the MSCI World Index, 12/31/2002 - 12/31/2022.
+All returns are presented in dollars.
+All returns are net of international withholding taxes, except for US, which are gross.

 [iii] Source: FactSet; MSCI World Index as of 9/2/2022.